 2. Arizona State University

 Arizona State University offers a BS in Forensic Psychology that is available 100% online.
 This forensic psychology online degree requires the completion of 39 classes that cover 120 credit units.
 ASU’s degree in Forensic Psychology online explores the scientific procedures that connect psychology with the legal profession.
 Each of ASU’s online classes covers 7.5 weeks.
-Degree candidates graduate prepared to enter the workforce as a Corrections Manager, Intelligence Officer, Psychiatric Aide, Detective, and Behavioral Health Specialist.
+Degree candidates graduate prepared to enter the workforce as a Corrections Manager, Intelligence Officer, Psychiatric Aide, detectives, and Behavioral Health specialists.